 Whenever the scriptlevel is changed, either automatically or by being explicitly incremented, decremented, or set, the current font size is multiplied by the value of scriptsizemultiplier to the power of the change in scriptlevel.
 For example, if scriptlevel is increased by 2, the font size is multiplied by scriptsizemultiplier twice in succession; if scriptlevel is explicitly set to 2 when it had been 3, the font size is divided by scriptsizemultiplier.
+References to fontsize in this section should be interpreted to mean either the fontsize attribute or the mathsize attribute.

 The default value of scriptsizemultiplier is less than one (in fact, it is approximately the square root of 1/2), resulting in a smaller font size with increasing scriptlevel.
-To prevent scripts from becoming unreadably small, the font size is never allowed to go below the value of scriptminsize as a result of a change to scriptlevel, though it can be set to a lower value using the fontsize attribute (Section 3.2.1) on mstyle or on token elements.
+To prevent scripts from becoming unreadably small, the font size is never allowed to go below the value of scriptminsize as a result of a change to scriptlevel, though it can be set to a lower value using the fontsize attribute (Section 3.2.2) on mstyle or on token elements.
 If a change to scriptlevel would cause the font size to become lower than scriptminsize using the above formula, the font size is instead set equal to scriptminsize within the sub-expression for which scriptlevel was changed.

-In the syntax for scriptminsize, v-unit represents a unit of vertical length (as described in Section 2.3.4.2).
+In the syntax for scriptminsize, v-unit represents a unit of vertical length (as described in Section 2.4.4.2).
 The most common unit for specifying font sizes in typesetting is pt (points).